CumulusNetworks/docs/content/cumulus-netq-44/Manage-Configuration/Manage-Events-and-Notifications/Monitor-WJH-Events.md

 ---
 The *What Just Happened* (WJH) feature, available on NVIDIA Spectrum switches, streams detailed and contextual telemetry data for analysis.
 This provides real-time visibility into problems in the network, such as hardware packet drops due to buffer congestion, incorrect routing, and ACL or layer 1 problems.

-You must have Cumulus Linux 4.4.0 or later and NetQ 4.2.0 or later to use this feature.
+You must have Cumulus Linux 4.4.0 or later to use this feature.
 SONiC is not supported.

 For a list of supported WJH events, refer to the {{<link title="WJH Event Messages Reference">}}.

 To use a gNMI client to export WJH data to a collector, refer to {{<link title="gNMI Streaming#collect-wjh-data-using-gnmi" text="Collect WJH Data Using gNMI.">}}

-{{<notice tip>}}
+{{<notice info>}}

 WJH is only supported on NVIDIA Spectrum switches.
+WJH latency and congestion threshold configuration is supported on NVIDIA Spectrum 2 switches and above.

 {{</notice>}}